 These Drop Biscuits are extra soft, buttery, and tender, with a classic buttermilk flavor.
 You only need 5 ingredients to make them!

 These are so easy that I make them with my 4-year-old.
 Anyone can make these, and you will be rewarded with fluffy little clouds of soft buttery goodness.
+They are wonderful to add to so many meals, or to a piping hot bowl of Chicken Spinach Tortellini Soup.

 Specifically, I wanted to see if I could get a bit more butter in there and make them extra soft and tender and rich.